 Last month we debated the possibility of the UK being in the midst of a water safety crisis due to the tragic spate of accidental drownings occurring nationwide on a weekly basis.
-Since that particular news update was published at the start of July, the stream of serious water-related incidents shows no sign of slowing down.
 The North West of England is no stranger to accidental drowning; in fact, incidents of accidental drowning are so prevalent in Manchester alone that it has spawned the legend of a ‘Manchester Pusher’.
 A September 2018 BBC News article debunked the myth of the pusher with author Dan Box providing ample evidence to suggest that the cause of the drownings occurring in Manchester are not the work of some malevolent serial killer shoving pedestrians off the canal towpath at night, but the unfortunate result of accident and misadventure – furthermore, according to David Wilson, chair of the Manchester Water Safety Partnership: “a significant number of these deaths are alcohol-related.”

 What is clear is the burgeoning wave of accidental drowning across Greater Manchester has pushed the issue of public water safety to prominence.
 What is also clear is if the root cause of accidental drowning is alcohol-related or by misadventure, then these deaths are wholly preventable - and can be stopped entirely.

-Councillors and emergency services across the region together with national waterway charities and urban development organisations have begun the process of dramatically improving water safety by installing Reach and Rescue’s innovative solution to our national water safety crisis – the Portsafe.
+Councillors and emergency services across the region together with national waterway charities and urban development organisations have begun the process of dramatically improving water safety by installing Reach and Rescue’s innovative water safety solution – the Portsafe.

 REVOLUTIONISING THE SAFETY OF SALFORD’S WATER